-- A. Program Review The Ordinance establishing the Program shall provide for the creation of a Citizens' Advisory Committee to: - 1).
-Review the functioning and progress of the Economic Development Program at regular meetings as set forth by ordinance and to advise the governing body of the City with regard to the Program, and
+- A. Program Review

+The Ordinance establishing the Program shall provide for the ongoing existence ereation of a Citizens' Advisory Review Committee to: - 1).
+Review the functioning and progress of the Economic Development Program at regular quarterly meetings as set forth by ordinance and to advise the governing body of the City Council with regard to the Program, and

 - 2).
-Report to the City Council on its findings and suggestions at a public hearing called for that purpose at least once in every six-month period after the effective date of the ordinance. - B. Monitor Participating Businesses
+Report to the City Council on its findings and suggestions at a public hearing called for that purpose at least once in every sixmonth period after the effective date of the ordinance. - 3).
+Maintain confidentiality of all business information supplied by applicants pursuant to City Code §38-10.

+B. Monitor Participating Businesses

-The Program Administrator Community Projects Director in cooperation with the Economic Development President or appointed contract loan administrator will conduct reviews on a regular basis to ensure that qualifying businesses are following the appropriate laws and regulations and meeting the terms and conditions of assistance.
+The Community Projects Director Program Administrator in cooperation with the Economic Development GIAEDC President or appointed contract loan administrator will conduct reviews on a regular quarterly basis to ensure that qualifying businesses are following the appropriate laws and regulations and meeting the terms and conditions of assistance.